algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

   - /algorithm-development/git/
 ---

 When you create an algorithm, a [Git](https://git-scm.com/) repository is initialized to store its source code.
-Algorithmia supports hosting that repository within the Algorithmia platform itself or using one of a number of external source control management (SCM) platforms, listed below.
+Algorithmia supports hosting that repository within the Algorithmia platform itself or using one of a number of external source code management (SCM) providers, listed below.
 In this guide, we'll walk through the following:

 - [Choosing a repository host](#choosing-a-repository-host)